-Richmond, Virginia is full of historical homes.
-I built this skylight in 2007, to replace the one that was beyond repair.
+Richmond, Virginia, is full of historic homes.
+I built this skylight in 2007 to replace the one that was beyond repair.

-Skylights are such a rich focal point in architecture.
-This one is at the top of a 3-story staircase, which surrounded the view with beautiful millwork.
+Skylights are such a rich focal point in the architecture.
+This one is at the top of a 3-story staircase, which surrounds the view with beautiful millwork.

 By beveling the background glass, a 1/8″ flash glass from Germany – gold on clear, I wanted to emphasize the light surrounding the floral image – halation.